Cedecea davisae: Relevance to human health

 Cedecea davisae is an opportunistic pathogen, meaning its presence will only cause an infection to its host in the right circumstances.
-Such conditions can include advanced age, renal disease, Cystic Fibrosis as well as other comorbidities.
+Such conditions can include advanced age, renal disease, cystic fibrosis as well as other comorbidities.
 When Cedecea davisae is provided with any of these optimal conditions, it can play an important role in a variety of bacterial infections that can take place in the human body.
-One of the infections that Cedecea davisae has been found in is a rare bacteremia, the presence of bacteria in circulating blood, in patients with chronic renal disease which causes chills, fever, nausea and diarrhea in its host.
-It has also been shown that Cedecea davisae can be found in polymicrobial pulmonary infections in patients who have been diagnosed with Cystic Fibrosis.
-Other research suggests that it can cause other infections in the skin, soft tissue and lung infections as well as other catheter-related blood infections.

 With the antibiotic resistance Cedecea davisae has acquired, it can be difficult to treat such rare infections.
-The cell walls of the bacterium have few porins giving it a great broad sense antibiotic resistance because drugs have a hard time getting into the periplasm of the bacteria.
-Additionally, AmpC production splits the beta lactam ring that is essential for the drug to harm bioactivity within the bacteria.